ZuziTom/ZuziTom/README.md

 ## 👋 Hello, World!
 I'm ZuziTom

-📊 I'm ZuziTom, a data enthusiast on a mission post-Data Analyst course.
+📊 ... a data enthusiast on a mission post-Data Analyst course.
 🚀 Passionate about uncovering patterns and trends buried within data and translating them into actionable insights.
 💡 Let's crunch some data and make magic happen! ✨